The NFL may be known as America’s game, but it is enjoyed worldwide. Keep reading to learn more about the growing popularity of the NFL in Europe.

 While the interest in Europe was there, it simply wasn’t sustainable financially for the American teams, especially since the popularity in Europe showed it could end up actually being a rival to the NFL, so they decided to pull out.

-However, the league came in 1995, this time purely based in Europe and with a reduced field of just six teams.
-NFL teams still held stakes in the three teams that were previously part.
+In 1995, the league emerged once again, this time exclusively based in Europe, featuring just six teams, with NFL teams still maintaining stakes in the three previously affiliated teams.

 The existing teams in London, Barcelona and Frankfurt were joined by the Amsterdam Admirals, Rhein Fire (Dusseldorf), and Scottish Claymores (Edinburgh).